22.11.2012 - 23.11.2012 17 °C

 Tonight, 23 November, we spent three hours looking at art.
 At the Prado, saw all the works I listed and also Raphael's The Cardinal.

 The Reina Sofia took the longest as it doesn't have as good of a map and list of favourites like the Prado.
-Besides The Woman in Blue and the Spanish Civil War Guemica masterpiece we saw Dali's Woman at the Window and several other works including Picasso's Woman with a Handkerchief Crying and Table With Musical Instruments.
+Besides The Woman in Blue and the Spanish Civil War Guernica masterpiece we saw Dali's Woman at the Window and several other works including Picasso's Woman with a Handkerchief Crying and Table With Musical Instruments.
 I think we have now seen enough art to hold us for awhile.
 What is so amazing about these galleries is how close you can get to the paintings.
-You are close enough to touch the paintings.
+You are close enough to touch them.
 And both are free in the evenings.
 Amazing.
 We just saw the highlights, it would take a whole day to see everything.

 My favourite for some reason was The Cardinal.
 It was small and very vivid.
 Of course, Rome was loaded with Raphael but for some reason this painting was so personal, probably because you could get right up to it, so close.